edthedev/edthedev.github.io/blog/s3/dns.md

 First I had to [setup static website s3 buckets](/blog/s3/).

+Anywhere you see `edthe.dev` and `www.edthe.dev`, substitute your own domain name i.e. `yourdomainname.com` and `www.yourdomainname.com`.

 ## Serve a static website from an S3 Bucket

 Do a bunch of non-repetivite stuff manually in  the AWS Web Console: